ProfessionalsAudra J. Soloway

 - Bank of New York Mellon in the dismissal of a high-stakes investor class action filed in the wake of a pyramid scheme involving purported cryptocurrency OneCoin;

-- Biogen Inc., and certain current and former executives, in a class action alleging that Biogen made false and misleading statements about its Alzheimer’s drug aducanumab during the FDA approval process;
+- Biogen Inc., and certain current and former executives, in the dismissal of a class action alleging that Biogen made false and misleading statements about its Alzheimer’s drug aducanumab during the FDA approval process;

 - Carnival plc and certain Carnival officers in the dismissal of a shareholder derivative suit alleging that Carnival’s board failed to prevent U.S. environmental law violations committed by Princess Cruise Lines;